The last page of World War II

 |

-The Ellsworth Methodist Church has this flag displayed.
+The Ellsworth Methodist Church had this flag displayed.

 It salutes local veterans of World War Two.

-The names of these WWII Veterans are included
+The names of these World War II Veterans

 |